-2017: CPNRD/LLNRD hired EA Engineering in the amount of \$320,000 for a four-year study to determine impacts on groundwater due to cover crop management.
+In 2017, CPNRD/LLNRD hired EA Engineering (\$320,000) for a four-year study to determine impacts on groundwater due to cover crop management.
+The project was awarded a Water Sustainability Grant for \$250,000; CPNRD and LLNRD provided in-kind and match of \$83,000 (50/50).
 The Lower Loup Basin and Central Platte River Basin have diverse soil type and cropping practices that affect both water quantity and quality.
 The study is researching the general influence of cover crops on soil moisture, groundwater recharge and Nitrogen movement in the soil between the South Loup and Wood rivers with groundwater declines.
 Includes both irrigated & dryland cropped fields and spans multiple years.
 Landowner ID, mobilization and installation of equipment was completed 2017.

-2019: Additional MOU was approved with LLNRD for a 3-year study in Sub-Area 9 to determine amount of water required to grow cover crops.
+2019: An extended agreement was approved for a 3-year study in Sub-Area 9 to determine amount of water required to grow cover crops.